Content templates

 About content templates

-In the composers, for App, Web, SMS/MMS, and Open channels, the template content replaces your message content as is and cannot be edited.
-For Message Center, In-App Automation, and Email, you can edit your message content after selecting the template.
+For app, web, SMS/MMS, and open channel templates, the template content becomes the message content directly and cannot be edited in the composer.
+For Message Center, In-App Automation, and email templates, you can edit the content in the composer after selecting the template.

-- For reusable message designs for ScenesA mobile app or web experience of one or more screens displayed with fully native UI components in real time, providing immediate, contextual responses to user behaviors.
-Scenes can be presented in full-screen, modal, or embedded format using the default swipe/click mode or as a Story.
-They can also contain survey questions., see Create custom content layouts in Configuring Scene content.
+For reusable message designs for ScenesA mobile app or web experience of one or more screens displayed with fully native UI components in real time, providing immediate, contextual responses to user behaviors.
+Scenes can be presented in full-screen, modal, or embedded format using the default swipe/click mode or as a story.
+They can also contain survey questions., see Custom content layouts.

 Content template format

-A content template has a name, optional description, and fields that make up the viewable content in a message.
+Each template type has a name, optional description, and fields that make up the viewable content in a message.

 |---|---|